mgolf87/DATA51000/README.md

 <br />

 ### Week 4 Assignment - Association Rule Mining: SmokerVNon_Smoker_DATA51000A4.ows and DATA_51000_Assignment4_MGolf.docx
 Identification of candidate gene targets for therapeutic intervention to rescue gene expression in B cells from smoker to non-smoker levels.
+Smoking continues across multiple cultures and generations despite the known consequences and risks associated with it.
+In particular B cell changes are known to be directly associated to the onset of smoking-related diseases.
+Therefore, we sought to identify association rules of gene expression data for female smokers compared to female non-smokers (control).
+In doing so, we hope to uncover differential gene associations between groups which may identify candidate gene targets for intervention to reverse the effects of smoking observed in B cells.
+Since we are identifying candidate gene targets for intervention, we will mainly consider associations between a single gene and a set of genes.
 Data was accessed through the in-built dataset feature of Orange.
 The attached document is the report resultant from the analysis of B cells from smoker and non-smoker populations.

 <br />